stuartcrobinson/autobot3_wdio/README.md

 ``npm run wdio -- --spec src/ui-test/loginForRye.test.js --wsLogin your@email.com --wsPassword y0urp4$$w0rd --wsUrl https://wordsmith.automatedinsights.com --noPics``

+OR

+``echo "--wsLogin your@email.com --wsPassword y0urp4$$w0rd --wsUrl https://wordsmith.automatedinsights.com" > file.txt; npm run wdio -- --spec src/test/loginForRye.test.js --notHeadless --noPics``

 (alternatively, you can just save that echoed string to file.txt beforehand)

-OR

-``echo "--email your@email.com --password y0urp4$$w0rd --url https://wordsmith.automatedinsights.com" > file.txt; npm run wdio -- --spec src/test/loginForRye.test.js --notHeadless --noPics``
+## options

-``noPics`` defaults to false - setting this to true prevents screenshots from being taken per logged action.  this will make the testing report less useful, but let the tests run faster
+``--noPics`` defaults to false - setting this to true prevents screenshots from being taken per logged action.  this will make the testing report less useful, but let the tests run faster

-``notHeadless`` defaults to false - set this flag to force autobot to load a visible
+``--notHeadless`` defaults to false - set this flag to force autobot to load a visible

-so you can submit parameters either in ``file.txt`` or through the command line.  command line values get precedence.
+``--wsApiKey asdifuayiefewfiuhdkfhsdf`` if you don't give it your api key, it will grab it from the api_access page which will slow the tests down

+``--hidePassword``  this will hide all passwords in the console and logs.  by default, only prod passwords are hidden.

 as a live Ai tool, i'm imagining that we'll have a saved config file with a list of different user accounts with different permission levels for different levels of testing.